-immigration in a positive light.
-To involve the local Scottish and minority groups in order to encourage a mutual discussion and highlight the longstanding historical connections between the various communities.
+- To promote inclusion and celebration of multicultural heritage as well as depicting immigration in a positive - To involve the local Scottish and minority groups in order to encourage a mutual discussion and highlight the longstanding historical connections between the various communities.

-The project was developed as a result of ELREC's over forty years of work with minority communities in the city.
+The project was developed as a result of ELREC's over forty vears of work with minority communities in the city.
 Through this relationship it was observed that knowledge and understanding of the shared histories and cultural traits between communities was lacking from all sides.

-The project approached the question of shared heritage by enquiring about the memories, challenges and contributions along the personal cultural journeys of individuals and their families.
-It took an intergenerational perspective to better understand and reflect the diverse views that each generation shares.
+tional perspective to better understand and reflect the diverse views that each generation shares.
 This enabled people to better understand cultural traditions and their links to Scotland.
 'Routes to Roots' unveiled stories of key contributors to Scotland's heritage landscape from these minority communities.

-The project was able to explore the heritage of many of the communities in Edinburgh that are underrepresented and bring this information to new audiences.
+The project was able to explore the heritage of many of ge by enquiring about the memories, challenges and contributions along the personal cultural journeys of individuals and their families.
+It took an intergenerathe communities in Edinburgh that are underrepresented and bring this information to new audiences.
 The project brought together people from a wide variety of backgrounds that rarely interact with each other in a meaningful way.
 Working with the African, Chinese, Spanish, Polish, and South Asian communities provided a fantastic variety in the communities' cultures as well as the establishment of some communities in Edinburgh - some more established than others.
 The project also dealt with a very pertinent topic in immigration.
 A number of participants approached the Project Coordinator to say that they were delighted to be able to share their stories and to hear those of others.